Mega Millions® Jackpot Now at Estimated $312 Million for Friday, June 24, 2022 - NewsBreak

 Right here on the official Mega Millions® website.
 Winning numbers are posted shortly after each drawing.
 Information on the number of winners is posted on Wednesday and Saturday mornings after Mega Millions lottery security has verified winning ticket sales.

-The post Mega Millions® Jackpot Now at Estimated $312 Million for Friday, June 24, 2022 appeared first on Cheatham County Source .
+The post Mega Millions® Jackpot Now at Estimated $312 Million for Friday, June 24, 2022 appeared first on Wilson County Source .

 Comments / 0